How to sell your property

 Not the most well known, but by far the cheapest online estate agent, Doorsteps says it covers 95% of the UK.
 It offers a 24-hour hotline, free property valuation, property site listings, an account manager and weekly reports as part of its £99 'basic' package.

-The local agent will carry out the initial valuation and, if you choose the 'complete' package, take the photos, draw up the floor plan and send a draft of the ad by the next working day.
+The local agent will carry out the initial valuation and, if you choose the 'complete' package, it will also take the photos, draw up the floor plan and send a draft of the ad by the next working day.
 It doesn't have an app.

 The ad: Appears on all major property sites including Rightmove and Zoopla.
 Remains up until the property is sold or taken down by the seller.
 Can be reinstated for free up to four weeks after being taken down.

-Hosted viewings? £400 for unlimited.
-Or £60 for assisted viewings (you're there too), or £100 per hour for an open house.
+Hosted viewings? £400 for unlimited. £60 for assisted viewings (you're there too) or £100 per hour for an open house.

 'For sale' sign?
 Not included on standard packages. £60 extra.